 The company's revenue increased 6% and its net income increased 29% in fiscal 2013 compared with fiscal 2012.
 The spike was primarily due to higher revenue from the Server and Tools segment combined with revenue from new products and services the company rolled out during the year.
 The big bump in net income during fiscal 2013 was primarily attributed to the increase in operating income.
 Operating income grew mainly due to the $6.2 billion goodwill impairment charge related to the company’s OSD business recorded during the prior year.

-Prior to the announcement of the Nokia deal, Microsoft had made little headway into a mobile OS market dominated by Google's Android, Apple's iOS, and the BlackBerry platform.
+Prior to the Nokia deal, Microsoft had made little headway into a mobile OS market dominated by Google's Android, Apple's iOS, and the BlackBerry platform.
 To make a greater impact in the mobile space, Microsoft agreed in 2011 to power the smartphones of Nokia with Windows Mobile, following Nokia's decision to abandon its Symbian platform.
 The partnership came on the heels of the appointment of Stephen Elop, the former head of Microsoft's Office division, as Nokia's first non-Finn CEO in late 2010.
 Nokia, a longtime global dominator of basic feature phones, has struggled to maintain its grip on the market as consumers opt for smartphones made by its rivals.

 The company is striving to make its operating systems, software, and services as the de facto standard for accessing, communicating, and doing business over the Internet using both wired and wireless devices.

 In July 2013 Microsoft unveiled a plan to restructure its operations.
 The company's engineering efforts will be organized under four main areas: operating systems, apps, cloud, and devices.
 The reorganization, dubbed One Microsoft, is intended to unite the company around a single strategy with all the varied products working together to further the success of core offerings.